-Jeffrey McMahon (pictured), head of pension investment and risk at Xerox, tells Carlo Svaluto Moreolo about the plan to make the company’s legacy DB scheme self-sufficient
+Jeffrey McMahon (pictured), head of pension investment and risk at Xerox UK, tells Carlo Svaluto Moreolo about the plan to make the company’s legacy DB scheme self-sufficient

 A growing number of UK defined benefit (DB) pension schemes are turning to the insurance sector to manage their liabilities and ensure benefits are paid.
 Aon’s Global Pension Risk Survey noted that the share of schemes targeting an insurance buyout rose from 27% to 35% between 2017 and 2019.
 The UK market for bulk annuities, or buy-ins – that is, a partial off-loading of liabilities to an insurer – could reach £40bn (€47bn) this year, according to Aon.

 On aggregate, the size of UK DB pension scheme liabilities is substantial, standing at £1.92trn at the end of September, according to the Pension Protection Fund (PPF), the UK’s DB lifeboat fund.
 Pension promises weigh on corporate sponsors, which are constrained in terms of investment or dividend payouts.
 Similarly, pension fund trustees struggle to keep deficits in check while the yield on risk-free government debt is stuck at low levels.

 However, according to Aon’s survey some 43% of UK DB pension schemes still target self-sufficiency.
 This is the state where assets can be invested at low risk and benefits can be paid without any support from the employer.

 Targeting self-sufficiency may be the lowest-cost option for employers and scheme trustees, but it is by no means straightforward.
 Liabilities can stretch out many decades and there is never any certainty that a scheme’s long-term investment strategy to cover those liabilities will prove to be correct.